-- Audit To enroll for informational instruction only.
+Audit - To enroll for informational instruction only.
 The student attends class or classes without credit.
-Tuition and fees are the same for auditing classes as for credit courses. - Classification A student's status (freshman or sophomore) determined by adding the number of hours completed at the time of pre-registration.
+Tuition and fees are the same for auditing classes as for credit courses.

+Classification - A student's status (freshman or sophomore) determined by adding the number of hours completed at the time of pre-registration.
 Freshman students are those having earned 29 hours or less.
-Sophomores are those having earned 30 or more hours. - Course Organized subject matter in which instruction is offered during a specific term and for which credit toward graduation or certification is earned. - Course Credits A semester hour is defined as the amount of credit given for one lecture hour a week for 16 weeks or its equivalent.
+Sophomores are those having earned 30 or more hours.
+Course - Organized subject matter in which instruction is offered during a specific term and for which credit toward graduation or certification is earned.
+Course Credits - A semester hour is defined as the amount of credit given for one lecture hour a week for 16 weeks or its equivalent.
 A lecture class meeting three hours a week counts three semester credit hours.
-Generally, three hours of laboratory work are equivalent to one semester credit hour. - Course Load The number of semester hours in which a student enrolls for a given term.
+Generally, three hours of laboratory work are equivalent to one semester credit hour.
+Course Load - The number of semester hours in which a student enrolls for a given term.
 A normal course load consists of 16 to 18 credit hours during a fall or spring semester and 6 to 7 credit hours for a summer term.
-Students wishing to carry heavier academic loads than these must gain approval from the Vice President of Academic Affairs. - Course Prerequisite The requirement that must be met before a course can be taken.
-This may consist of a lower level course or a specified test score, for instance. - Degree Awarded to a student by a college, university, or professional school upon the successful completion of a specified program of study.
-An associate degree is awarded upon the completion of requirements for a two-year program. - Elective Any of a number of courses which a student is allowed to select beyond the courses required to earn a specific degree or certificate. - Full-time Student Students who carry an academic load of at least 12 semester hours in a fall or spring semester are considered to be "full-time."
+Students wishing to carry heavier academic loads than these must gain approval from the Vice President of Academic Affairs.
+Course Prerequisite - The requirement that must be met before a course can be taken.
+This may consist of a lower level course or a specified test score, for instance.
+Degree - Awarded to a student by a college, university, or professional school upon the successful completion of a specified program of study.
+An associate degree is awarded upon the completion of requirements for a two-year program.
+Elective - Any of a number of courses which a student is allowed to select beyond the courses required to earn a specific degree or certificate.
+Full-time Student - Students who carry an academic load of at least 12 semester hours in a fall or spring semester are considered to be "full-time."
+In order to be considered a full-time student in the summer, a student considered to be "full-time."
 In order to be considered a full-time student in the summer, a student must carry at least 6 hours in each of the two summer sessions.